grahamnscp/ai-client-webchat/README.md

 Dev test sample webapp to front proxy messages to local open webui instance

 Tested with openlit server running in docker - https://github.com/openlit/openlit
+Modified ai backend to send telemetry to a local SUSE Observability instance.
-Note that open telemetry libraries also register in this local deployment
+Note that open telemetry libraries also register in this local deployment.

-environment variables are set using direnv .envrc (not in repo)
+environment variables are set using direnv .envrc (not in repo) see example .envrc.example

 ### Example outputs
 ![example-web-output](./assets/example-web-output.png)